jakobmerljak/aCT/README.md

 `# yum install epel-release`

-`# yum install python-pip nordugrid-arc-client python36-nordugrid-arc6 git`
+`# yum install python-pip nordugrid-arc6-client python36-nordugrid-arc6 git`

 ARC python bindings are not available in pip so must be installed as a system package.